Jennifer Bullock

 Nadja Cech grew up off grid in the Oregon Wilderness.
 She spent much of her childhood in the company of plants, drawing them, cultivating them in the garden, and making medicine from them.
 Those early experiences inspired in her a fascination with the relationship between plants and humans, a relationship that she eventually sought to understand more deeply by pursuing a PhD in chemistry.
 Today, Dr. Cech is Patricia A. Sullivan Professor of Chemistry at the University of North Carolina Greensboro.
 She works with an extraordinary group of students and scientists from around the globe to discover plant molecules that can be used to treat infectious diseases .
 In this class, she will share some historical examples of how plants have been turned into some of today’s most effective medicines.
 She will also tell the story of her own research on the medicinal plant echinacea, a story that illustrates the beautifully complex interactions between plants and the humans who cultivate and consume them.
 Participants are welcome to come with questions or with their own stories to share.

-Dr. Nick Gross and Friends
+Dr. Nick Gross and Simeon Bittman

 Saturday, April 1, 11:00 am – 12:30 pm Eastern U.S. Time

 Ever wonder why adding lemon juice or salt not only adds flavors to food, but also can have significant effects on the texture structure of the food?
 Why is kneading dough is important to the texture of bread, or how flour acts as a thickener?
-Dr. Nicholas Gross of Boston University will be joined by a guest chef to answer these questions and explore the science behind the chef’s favorite traditional dishes.
+Dr. Nicholas Gross of Boston University will be joined by chef Simeon Bittman to answer these questions and explore the science behind the chef’s favorite traditional dishes.

 Ron Short and Ben Fink, Roadside Theatre